AMDESE/amd_ucode_info/README.md

   -s SPLIT, --split SPLIT
                         Split out each patch in a separate container to the specified directory
-  -v, --verbose         Increase output verbosity level: provide once to see
+  -m MERGE, --merge MERGE
-                        additional information about patches, twice to see all the information available
+                        Write a merged container to the specified file -v, --verbose         Increase output verbosity level: provide once to see additional information about patches, twice to see all the information available